konpayne/NASS-Crop-Harvested-Data-Cleaning-Regression-Modeling/README.md

 ### NASS-Crop-Planted-Harvested-Data-Cleaning

-Compiled datatsets of various crops' planted and harvested acres from the USDA-National Agricultural Statistics Service (NASS) for later use in small area estimation models with clustering techniques.
-Linear regression models were built using NASS harvested crop acres in conjunction with either the same data from the Farm Service Agency (FSA) or Risk Management Agency (RMA).
+Compiled datatsets of corn harvested acres from the USDA-National Agricultural Statistics Service (NASS) for another project's use in small area estimation models with clustering techniques.
+Linear regression models were built using NASS harvested crop acres in conjunction with either corn harvested acres from the Farm Service Agency (FSA) or Risk Management Agency (RMA).

 ## Description